Mooshua/BitMod/README.md

 A fast, elegant, and modern BattleBit: Remastered modding framework designed to enable plugins of all kinds to operate simultaneously on the same API server.

+> **Warning**
+>
+> Just like the Community API, BitMod is in very early development.
+Tread carefully!

+## Features

+- **Hot Reloading & Unloading**: Plugins can be loaded and unloaded on the fly
+- **Compatibility**: Using BitMod, plugins don't need to be aware of one another to launch, hook game events, and send commands.
+- **Sky's The Limit**: All non-core functionality (eg configuration, commands) are implemented as plugins, A testament to the extreme flexibility of BitMod's design

 ## Introduction

 BitMod features four kinds of "callback" objects: **Events**, **Hooks**, **Producers**, and **Mutators**.